Mad For Fabric

 Hexie Paper Piecing

 I’ve read a lot of posts that use needle and thread to baste the fabric to the hexagon template.
-My method is to simply use a glue stick ( I used my favorite Scotch brand one ) and glue down each corner.
+My method is to simply use a glue stick ( I used Scotch brand ) and glue down each corner.
 To reduce the bulk of the fabric on the back, I cut my fabric in a hexagon slightly larger than my template.

 1) Start off by centering your paper template in the middle of your fabric.
 Fold the top edge down and glue the corner with glue stick and fold the fabric from the adjacent side over.
 Try to only glue the fabric and not the paper so it’ll be easier to take out the paper template later.
 If you do get glue on the paper, simply tug on the fabric a little and it should release from the paper.
 Note I’ve only tried this with a Scotch glue stick so other brands may or may not be more permanent when bonded to the paper.